wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/manage-apps-in-powerapps/includes/3-powerapps-environments.md

 1. Near the left edge, select **Environments**.
 2. Select an environment, and then select **Manage security for this instance.**
-3. In the search box near the upper-right corner, type or paste the email address of the person to which you want to grant access.
+3. In the search box near the upper-right corner, type or paste the email address of the person you want to grant access to.
 4. Hover over the result that you want, select its check box, and then select **Manage roles**.
 5. In the **Manage User Roles** box, select the types of roles for the user.
 In this example, the user has been assigned to the Environment Maker role.